dmtaylor/costanza/README.md

     - The roll can be modified with the strings `8again`, `9again`, and `chance`.
 Rolls of < 1 dice are ran as chance rolls
 - If a message is prefixed with `!dhtest`, the text following is parsed and evaluated as d-notation, and the resulting value is ran as a Dark Heresy/Fantasy
 Flight Warhammer 40k RPG skill test (i.e. over or under 1d100)
+- If a message is prefixed with `!chelp`, brief usage details are sent.

 ## Environment Variables